CaTS-Bench: Can Language Models Describe Time Series?: CaTS-Bench

-We introduce a suite of multiple-choice Q\&A tasks designed to probe different reasoning skills in time series understanding.
-All tasks are automatically derived from the same source data used for captioning, with questions generated from task-specific, fixed templates (see Appendix~\ref{qa sanmples} for examples).
-To increase difficulty, an initial pool of $4k$ questions per type was filtered by removing those correctly answered by \texttt{Qwen 2.5 Omni}.
-Appendix~\ref{qwen filter} shows that this filtering produces genuinely harder questions, rather than reflecting Qwen-specific weaknesses only.
-Ambiguous Time Series Matching questions were manually checked to ensure a single correct answer.
-From the remaining~$7k$ challenging questions, a random subset of $460$ was sampled as the final test set, including $100$ each for time series matching, caption matching, and plot matching, and $40$ each for amplitude, peak, mean, and variance comparison tasks.
-Question types are described below.
+To complement the main captioning task, we introduce a suite of five multiple-choice Q\&A tasks designed to isolate and probe specific reasoning bottlenecks.
+These tasks are automatically derived from our base data triplets, with distractors designed to expose model failures in numeric precision and multimodal alignment.
+To ensure a high level of difficulty, we initially generated a pool of $4$k questions per category and filtered them by removing those correctly answered by \texttt{Qwen 2.5 Omni}, focusing the benchmark on "hard" reasoning cases (see Appendix~\ref{qwen filter} for an analysis of this filtering).
+The final diagnostic set consists of $910$ questions across the tasks below, with examples shown in Appendix \ref{qa-samples}:

-\textbf{Time Series Matching.} Given a caption, the model must retrieve the correct time series from distractor candidates created via shuffling, temporal reversal, and Gaussian noise.
-These perturbations prevent simple numeric lookup and require alignment with both values and trends (see~\ref{artificial distractors} for details).
+\textbf{Time Series Matching.} Models must identify the correct time series segment corresponding to a given caption from a set of distractors.
+These distractors are created via adversarial perturbations (shuffling, temporal reversal, Gaussian noise injection) to ensure that models cannot rely on simple matching and must instead understand the underlying temporal trend (Figure~\ref{fig:ts matching}; details in~\ref{artificial distractors}).

-\textbf{Caption Matching.} Given a time series, the model must select the correct caption from distractors composed of random captions and perturbed variants of the ground truth (see Appendix~\ref{semantic perturbation prompt},~\ref{numeric perturbation prompt}).
-This isolates caption understanding from free-form generation.
+\textbf{Caption Matching.} Given a numeric series, the model must select the correct caption from a set of semantic and numeric distractors.
+This isolates the model's \textit{understanding} of descriptive language from its ability to \textit{generate} fluent text, specifically targeting sensitivities to perturbed statistical claims (Figure~\ref{fig:caption matching}; prompt in~\ref{semantic perturbation prompt}).

-\textbf{Plot Matching.} Given a caption and its numeric series, the model must select the correct line plot from the candidates, testing visual grounding and the ability to link language with visual patterns.
+\textbf{Plot Matching.} The model is asked to select the correct line plot for a given caption and series.
+It specifically measures whether the visual modality provides a complementary signal or if the model remains biased toward textual priors (Figure~\ref{fig:plot matching}).

-\paragraph{Time Series Comparison.} Given two time series, select the correct comparative statement from a pair of options (e.g., “Series A peaks earlier than Series B” or “Series B has a higher volatility than Series A”).
-This task challenges models to perform temporal and statistical comparison, a setting where many language models currently struggle \citep{merrill2024language}.
+\textbf{Comparative Reasoning.} Given a pair of time series, the model must select the correct comparative statement (e.g., “Series A exhibits higher variance than Series B”) (Figures~\ref{fig:amplitude},~\ref{fig:peak},~\ref{fig:mean},~\ref{fig:variance}).
+This probes the model’s ability to perform relative statistical assessment, a documented area of weakness for generative models \citep{merrill2024language}